 Lessons are well planned and structured with clear targets.
 Students especially appreciate the detailed feedback given to them at GCSE and A Level and many really enjoy the creative and practical aspects of the courses on offer.

 The behaviour in lessons reflects the students’ positive attitudes to the subject.
 Students are focused on achieving their aspirational targets and are always looking for ways to improve their technology and construction skills.

 Students are highly enthusiastic about their learning in technology lessons and participate fully in lessons and in extra-curricular activities.

 Students feel safe and supported in lessons and this enables them to have the confidence to take appropriate risks with their creative ideas and learn to use the wide range of tools and implements that the subject requires appropriately

 Enrichment and Intervention

-The department runs a lot of intervention sessions, especially for KS4 and KS5 students, allowing them to improve their work.
+The department offers a variety of intervention sessions, especially for KS4 and KS5 students, to help them improve their work.
 These sessions have led to some improvements in the achievement in specific subject areas.

-This year, the department has also assisted a number of Year 10 students in completing the Cooking Skills component of their Duke of Edinburgh Award course and Construction offer a Duke of Edinburgh Skills course.
+The department has also assisted a number of Year 10 students in completing the Cooking Skills component of their Duke of Edinburgh Award course and Construction offer a Duke of Edinburgh Skills course.